User Behavior Analytics (UBA/UEBA): The Key to Uncovering Insider and Unknown Security Threats

-User Behavior Analytics was defined by Gartner in 2014 as a category of cybersecurity tools that analyze user behavior on networks and other computer systems, and apply advanced analytics to detect anomalies.
+User Behavior Analytics was defined by Gartner in 2014 as a category of cybersecurity tools that analyze user behavior on networks and other systems, and apply advanced analytics to detect anomalies and malicious behavior.
 These can be used to discover security threats like malicious insiders and privileged account compromise, which traditional security tools cannot see.

-In 2015 Gartner updated its definition to include an “E”—the new category User and Entity Behavior Analytics (UEBA) includes behavioral analysis of entities other than users, such as routers, servers and endpoints.
-UEBA is much more powerful because it can analyze behavior across multiple users, IT devices and IP addresses, to detect complex attacks.
+In 2015 Gartner updated its definition to include an “E”.
+The User and Entity Behavior Analytics (UEBA) category now includes behavioral analysis of entities other than users, such as routers, servers and other network devices, and endpoints.
+UEBA is much more powerful because it can analyze behavior across multiple users, IT devices, and IP addresses to detect complex attacks.

 UBA / UEBA solutions are typically built of the following modules:

 |Data collection, parsing and aggregating of security events, via log data or agents installed on IT systems.||Central log and event storage where raw data, security metadata, and the results of analyses are stored.|

 |An analysis engine that analyzes events, identifies anomalies, and prioritizes them to pinpoint security incidents.||Automated response—some UBA/UEBA solutions can integrate with other security tools or IT systems to perform automated actions in response to a security event.|